If you’re not recovering from chronic fatigue syndrome, you could have an undiagnosed co-infection that’s keeping you sick!

 Bartonella.
 More specifically, it’s known as Bartonella Henselae.
 You may know this bacteria as cat scratch fever.
 Others call it Bartonellosis.

 It’s never a good sign if the medical community can’t even agree on a name for an infection.
-As you’d suspect, properly diagnosing and treating Bartonella-like organisms is an exercise in patients.
+As you’d suspect, properly diagnosing and treating these organisms is an exercise in patience.
 You’re probably not going to get much help from your family doc.
 Heck, most functionally trained docs struggle with Bartonella and Lyme-like illnesses.

-Suffice it to say, the Bartonella waters are murky.
-Today, I’ll do my best to help you understand everything you need to know about Bartonella!
+Suffice it to say, the Bartonella waters are murky, but I’ll do my best to help you understand everything you need to know.
 Especially how it may be a hidden cause of your fatigue!

 The chronic fatigue Bartonella connection